mandeepcodetechniq/iOS-game-Tutorial/README.md

 ## Set background

 The folder you downloaded comes with three sets of backgrounds.
 Choose the ones you like and drag the contents of the folder into the **Assets.xcassets**.
-This is the backgroudn image I chose (Background 2):
+This is the background image I chose (Background 2):

 <img src="https://github.com/PhaelIshall/iOS-game-Tutorial/blob/master/images/Battleground2.png">

-Now, lets get started.
+Now, let's get started.
 Open **GameScene.sks** and go to the icon circled below, this is what you click on to add a sprite.

 <img src="https://github.com/PhaelIshall/iOS-game-Tutorial/blob/master/images/bar.png">

 Write in the search bar "Sprite" and drag **Color Sprite** onto ths screen boudaries.
 Go to the **Attributes inspector**, then texture and change it to **sky** (or whatever layer should be at the very back of your Scene) and change the name of the Sprite from **SKSpriteNode** to a meaningful name about the image (sky, tree, grass, etc.)

 Now, the image is not entirely within the scene boundaries.
-Resize your sprite to fit into the the rectangle in the file **GameScene.sks**.
+Resize your sprite to fit into the rectangle in the file **GameScene.sks**.
 Also change **zPosition = -(#numberof images in background folder)**. **zPosition** determines which layers go on top of each other, the lower the number, the more in the back the picture is.

 Now, go through all the textures that are in the folder of your chosen background, don't forget to set the zPosition that corresponds to the best output.
 For example, for background 2 is the order from back to front is *sky -> jungle_bg -> trees and bushes -> grasses -> grass&road ->  fireflies -> lianas -> tree_face*